 It’s hot out there folks!
 And your central air conditioning system has quickly become your best ally in keeping your home cool and comfortable.
 However, ensuring your AC runs efficiently during the hottest weeks of the year takes more than just cranking down the thermostat.
-With a few smart steps and routine maintenance, you can maximize cooling performance, lower energy bills, and avoid unexpected breakdowns.
+With a few smart steps and routine maintenance, you can try these AC troubleshooting tips first.
 Here’s how to prepare your AC for the summer heat.

 Replace or Clean the Air Filter